 I love serial commas, quadruple espressos, knitting, the new golden age of television, and over-analyzing things.
 My turn offs include ear infections, black mold, and raisins.

-For more information, more complete (or abbreviated) bios, please download my media kit (.zip, 11MB).
+For more complete (or abbreviated) writing bios, please download my media kit (.zip, 11MB).

 How do you say your name?